 This webpage will be updated with further information as to how you can access downtown parking space availability in real time.
 Other advantages to the sensors include infrastructure data collection, such as when streets become icy or need maintenance.

 Traffic and parking issues such as street signs and striping, speeding complaints and other requests should be submitted using the Elgin Traffic Request Form or by clicking on the "Report an Issue" button below.
+If the issue is currently occurring, please call 847-289-2700.

 Requests can also be submitted in person at City Hall, 150 Dexter Court, Elgin, IL 60120.